jhucsf/fall2019/hw/hw1.md

 If the `diff` command doesn't produce any output, then your program produced the same result as `xxd -g 1`.
 If the `diff` command *does* produce output, then think about why your program behaved the way it did, and how to fix it.
-We highly recommend that you test your program throroughly on a variety of different input files.
+We highly recommend that you test your program thoroughly on a variety of different input files.

 <!--